7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Basil

-Some seeds are NOT compatible with the silicone reusable grow medium, learn more here: Which Microgreen Seeds Work on Reusable Grow Mediums?
+Some seeds are not compatible with the reusable silicone grow medium.
+Learn more here: Which Microgreen Seeds Work on Reusable Grow Mediums?

 Download our free variety guide for complete seeding rates and growing tips.